veerp22122000/Loan-Portfolio-Risk-Analysis-Dashboard/README.md

 portfolio's health, identify trends and facilitate strategic planning.
 Write, execute and match SQL query output with dashboard data ensuring accuracy.<br/>
-–  Summary Dashboard: Provide insights into key loan-related metrics and their change over time, assess the quality of loan portfolio that distinguishes between 'Good Loans' and 'Bad Loans'.
+–  Summary Dashboard: Provide insights into key loan-related metrics and their change over time, assess the quality of loan portfolio that distinguishes between 'Good Loans' and 'Bad Loans'.<br/>
-– Overview Dashboard: Represent lending activities, performance, and trends using various charts that provide an insightful view of lending operations and loan parameters.
+– Overview Dashboard: Represent lending activities, performance, and trends using various charts that provide an insightful view of lending operations and loan parameters.  <br/>
-– Details Dashboard: Provide a comprehensive and user-friendly interface for accessing vital loan data with detailed insights into loan portfolios, borrower profiles, and loan performance.
+– Details Dashboard: Provide a comprehensive and user-friendly interface for accessing vital loan data with detailed insights into loan portfolios, borrower profiles, and loan performance.<br/>
 – Incorporated filter keys loan grade, purpose, and verification status across all dashboards to enhance user experience and facilitate data exploration.